Adolescent scoliosis

 There are various treatment options for scoliosis:

-• Active monitoring: the spine is checked every 3 to 6 months.
+- Active monitoring: the spine is checked every 4 to 6 months while it is still growing.
+It is important to attend regular check-ups.
 If the curvature increases, treatment is started.

-• Corset treatment (orthoses): orthopedic corsets protect certain areas of the spine and stop the curvature from increasing.
-These corsets are worn until the spine has finished growing.
+- Bracing (orthoses): orthopedic braces protect certain areas of the spine and stop the curvature from increasing.
+These braces are worn until the spine has finished growing.

 Important: It is true that sport and exercise cannot halt scoliosis.
 But they are very useful as an additional treatment.
 There is no evidence that other treatments such as chiropractic and electrical stimulation are effective with scoliosis.